olivercaine/react-redux-starter-kit-extended/recipes/Running app in Heroku Production environment.md

-Only the ./dist folder is meant to be ran in Production, not the actual Node app.

-However if you want to run this app on Heroku in Production mode (e.g. to host an API), add the following to package.json->scripts:
+# How to run this app in Production

+Running app in Production mode only serves /dist folder, however it doesn't exist unless the app is built.
+To force hosting to run the build, add the following to package.json->scripts:
-1. `postinstall: npm run build`
+`postinstall: npm run build`

-  This builds the standalone frontend HTML app.
+Running in Production mode requires a bunch of devDependencies.
+To get them add the following to package.json->scripts:

-2. `heroku-prebuild": "npm install --dev"`
+`heroku-prebuild": "npm install --dev"`
-  This forces Heroku to install the required devDependencies (bleeugh!).